tildearrow/furnace/doc/4-instrument/fm-opm.md

-# Yamaha YM2151 instrument editor
+# Yamaha OPM FM synthesis instrument editor

 The FM editor is divided into 7 tabs: